obrie/retrokit/README.md

 You can have complete control over what parts of retrokit get used via everything in the `config/` folder, particularly `config/settings.json`.

-I strongly recommend forking this repo and using your fork to update and track all of your personal preferences.
+I strongly recommend using profiles to customize your configuration.
+That being said, feel free to fork this repo and use your fork to update and track all of your personal preferences.

 ## Instructions